How do men get HPV?

 - Having a higher number of sexual partners increases the likelihood that you will be infected, as is the case with any sexually transmitted infection.

-- As the HPV vaccination is only offered routinely to women, men who have sex with men receive little indirect benefit from this vaccination programme.
+- As the HPV vaccination was, until 2019, only offered routinely to women, men who have sex with men received little indirect benefit from this vaccination programme.
 Due to lower vaccination rates within the male population, it is more likely that men who have sex with men will be infected with HPV than those who do not.

 - In addition, men with weakened immune systems (such as those on immunosuppressive medications or those with diseases such as HIV) are more at risk of being infected with HPV and developing further complications.